top of page

 And just as we all have different financial goals, there's no one-size-fits-all plan for your financial portfolio.
 Your tax and investment strategies should be tailored to you and the future you want to build.
 Whether you need an accountant well-versed in crypto, international commerce, or the gig economy, feel free to seek a specialist or ask plenty of questions.

-Whether or not you work with an experienced accountant on your taxes, protecting yourself from tax fraud and scams is critical.
+Whether or not you work with an experienced accountant on your taxes, it's critical to protect yourself from tax fraud and scams.
 In 2022, Americans reported nearly 7.8 million instances of suspicious activity related to tax filings or identity theft to the IRS.
-Some common tactics involve scammers posing as the IRS or as legitimate tax preparers.
+Some of the more common tactics involve scammers posing as the IRS or as legitimate tax preparers.
 Read on for more information and ensure that your personal information is protected.

 IRS Scams